albertonvilas/WebScrapping_USA_JusticeDepartment/README.md

 If date/text can't be extracted in step 3, download all page to pdf file and:

-5 - Convert pdf to text
+5 - Read pdf into text

 6 - Search with regex for the first appearance of year "re.compile('|'.join('years'))" - years is a list of all years from 1994 to 2020